anthonydb/python-get-started/README.rst

 A collection of basic Python examples designed to get a student up and running on the language.

-After you've tried these, check out:
+More tutorials and documentation:

 - The official Python docs: http://docs.python.org/2/

 - LearnPython.org: http://www.learnpython.org/

+After you've mastered these examples, also check out:

+- More Python snippets I find handy: https://github.com/anthonydb/python-snippets

+- A text-based game (introduces objects and advanced coding): https://github.com/anthonydb/python-snippets

 Outline
 =======